Teacher's Guide: Event Objects Notes

 Students have several options to map and bind keyboard keystrokes to individual musical notes.
 A common approach is to use nested if

-statements to test whether e.key
+statements to test whether the event object's key

-matches an appropriate string.
+value matches an appropriate string.
 However, such nested if

 statements can get rather cumbersome. switch